eli64s/readme-ai/README.md

 ![HTML5](https://img.shields.io/badge/HTML5-E34F26.svg?style=for-the-badge&logo=HTML5&logoColor=white)
 ![Anaconda](https://img.shields.io/badge/Anaconda-44A833.svg?style=for-the-badge&logo=Anaconda&logoColor=white)
 ![Bash](https://img.shields.io/badge/GNU%20Bash-4EAA25.svg?style=for-the-badge&logo=GNU-Bash&logoColor=white)

 </div>

 ---

 ## Overview

 PydocsAI is a Python package that provides an automated way to generate a README.md file and document your codebase.
-This package leverages OpenAI's GPT Davinci model to translate a given codebase to natural language, producing a structured project README template that contains codebase metadata and code documentation.
+This package leverages OpenAI's GPT Davinci model to translate a given codebase to natural language, producing a structured project README template that includes codebase metadata and documentation.

-The project is still under development and is very opinionated in its setup, but it can be used as a starting point for projects that require documentation.
+The project is still under development and is opinionated in its setup, but it can be used as a starting point for projects that require documentation.
 The current version of PyDocsAI is limited to codebases written in Python.

 ## Use-Case

-Software, data, machine learning, or any project that requires documentation!
+- Applicable to all disciplines of work, and projects both large and small

 ## Feautres